hotNipi/node-red-contrib-ui-artless-gauge/README.md

 Many options of widget configuration can be overrided at runtime using the <code>msg.options</code> property.
 You can send options one by one, or all together.
 Note, that min and max must be part of sectors property.
+Change of min or max will not affect sectors if they were configured.
+But any sector update clears all previously configured sectors except the min and max.
+There is no validation on top of incoming sectors configuration.

 ``` javascript
 var newSectors = [{t:"min",val:5,col:"#00ff00"},{t:"sec",val:8,col:"#ff0000"},{t:"max",val:30,col:"#0000ff"}]